vanityerp-ai/HabeshaERP/BUILD_FIX_SUMMARY.md

 - No functional changes to the application
 - Only removed development/test pages
 - Build time should be slightly faster with fewer pages to process
+- Empty commit (835e892) pushed to force Vercel cache invalidation

+## 🔧 Troubleshooting

+If Vercel still shows the error:
+1. Check Vercel project settings to ensure it's building from the `main` branch
+2. Clear Vercel build cache in project settings
+3. Manually trigger a redeploy from the Vercel dashboard
+4. Verify the latest commit on GitHub includes the test page removals